telemachus/notes/anna-karenina/anna-karenina.md

 > which old-fashioned attitudes are not even dignified with an argument, and
 > which says straight out: there is nothing but evolution, natural selection,
 > the struggle for existence—and that’s all (470).

+When Levin and Kitty visit Levin's dying brother, Tolstoy offers the following observations on different ways of knowing (or understanding?) death.

+> You have hidden things from the most wise and revealed them to children and
+> the foolish.’
+So Levin thought about his wife as he talked to her that
+> evening.
+>
+> It was not because he considered himself one of the most wise that Levin
+> thought of this passage from the Gospel, but he could not help knowing that he
+> was cleverer than his wife and Agafya Mikhailovna, and he also could not help
+> knowing that whenever he thought about death, he thought about it with all the
+> strength of his soul.
+He also knew that a great many male intellects, whose
+> thoughts about it he had read, had ruminated about it without knowing
+> a fraction of what his wife and Agafya Mikhailovna knew about it.
+However
+> different those two women were, in this Agafya Mikhailovna and Katya, as his
+> brother Nikolay called her and as Levin now took particular pleasure in
+> calling her, were completely as one.
+They both knew without a shadow of
+> a doubt what life was, and what death was, and although neither of them could
+> have begun to answer or even understand the questions which occurred to Levin,
+> neither had any doubt as to the significance of this phenomenon, and their
+> attitude to it, which was not just exclusive to them but shared with millions
+> of people, was completely identical.
+The proof that they really did know what
+> death was lay in the fact that they knew without a moment’s hesitation how to
+> deal with people who were dying, and were not frightened of them.
+Levin and
+> others, on the other hand, although they could say a lot about death, clearly
+> did not know, because they were afraid of death and did not have the faintest
+> idea what to do when people were dying.
+If Levin had been alone with his
+> brother Nikolay now, he would have looked at him in terror and sat there
+> waiting with still greater terror, unable to do anything else (498-499).

+After Levin's brother dies, and we learn that Kitty is pregnant, we return to Karenin and the time immediately after Anna leaves for Europe.

+> What was most difficult about this position was the fact that he simply could
+> not connect and reconcile his past with what was going on now.
+It was not the
+> past when he had lived happily with his wife that troubled him.
+He had
+> already experienced the agonizing transition from that past to knowledge of
+> his wife's infidelity; that state had been painful, but comprehensible to him.
+> If his wife had left him after confessing her infidelity back then, he would
+> have been devastated and unhappy, but he would not have been in the hopeless
+> and incomprehensible position he felt himself to be in now.
+He simply could
+> not reconcile his recent forgiveness, his tenderness, and his love for his
+> sick wife and another man's child with what was going on now, that is, with
+> the fact that, as if in recompense for all of this, he now found himself
+> alone, pilloried, ridiculed, not needed by anyone and despised by everyone.
+>
+> For the first two days after his wife's departure Alexey Alexandrovich
+> received petitioners and his private secretary, attended committee meetings,
+> and went to have dinner in the dining room as usual.
+Without accounting to
+> himself why he was doing so, he strained every nerve of his being during those
+> two days just to maintain a calm and even indifferent air.
+When answering
+> questions as to what should be done with Anna Arkadyevna's rooms and
+> belongings, he made a supreme effort to give the impression of a man for whom
+> what had happened had not been unforeseen and was in no way out of the
+> ordinary, and he achieved his aim: no one could have detected in him any signs
+> of despair.
+But on the third day after her departure, when Korney gave him
+> a bill from a milliner's shop which Anna had forgotten to pay, and announced
+> that the shopkeeper himself had come in person, Alexey Alexandrovich
+> instructed him to be shown in.
+>
+> 'Excuse me, Your Excellency, for taking the liberty of troubling you.
+But if
+> you wish us to approach Her Excellency, then please be so kind as to provide
+> her address.'
+>
+> Alexey Alexandrovich seemed to the shopkeeper to be deliberating, and then all
+> of a sudden he turned round and sat down at his desk.
+Letting his head sink
+> into his hands, he sat in this position for a long time, making several
+> attempts to speak and coming to a halt each time.
+>
+> Understanding what his master was feeling, Korney asked the shopkeeper to call
+> another time.
+Left alone again, Alexey Alexandrovich realized he did not have
+> the strength to maintain the pretence of calmness and resolve.
+He dismissed
+> the carriage that was waiting for him, gave instructions that he would receive
+> no one, and did not emerge for dinner.
+>
+> He sensed he would not be capable of enduring the full brunt of the contempt
+> and vitriol he had clearly seen on the faces of both the shopkeeper and
+> Korney, indeed every person without exception whom he had encountered during
+> those two days.
+He felt he could not repulse people's hatred of him, because
+> this hatred did not come from his being bad (he could then have tried to be
+> better), but from his being shamefully and repulsively unhappy.
+He felt that
+> because of this, precisely because his heart was torn to shreds, they would be
+> merciless to him.
+He felt that people would destroy him as dogs savage an
+> injured dog, howling in pain.
+Hiding his wounds from people was his only way
+> of escaping from them, and he had unconsciously tried to do that for two days,
+> but now he no longer felt capable of prolonging this unequal battle (508-509).

+Re "suspension of judgment," consider the following.

+> There were then as many reasons for this step as against it, and there was no
+> single, decisive argument which would have impelled him to alter his general
+> rule of abstaining when in doubt; but Anna's aunt intimated to him through an
+> acquaintance that he had already compromised the girl, and that he was
+> honour-bound to propose (510).

+The note on "abstaining when in doubt" tell us that this phrase is "a translation of the French phrase 'dans le doute, abstiens-toi', which Tolstoy was fond of" (840).
+TODO: check for the history of this phrase.

+## Part Five

+Re "amare magis, sed bene velle minus" (Catullus 72.8), see the following.
+(In this passage, we are back with Vronsky and Anna.
+Vronsky finds that his feelings for Anna are changing.)

+> 'But how can she not understand <that she should not go the theater, given
+> their current situation>, and what is going on with her?' he wondered.
+He
+> felt his respect for her was diminishing at the same time as his consciousness
+> of her beauty was increasing (546).